hwllffrdd/NGS-PRSS1-2caller-Docker/README.md

 ## About

 This pipeline implements the NGS.PRSS1-2caller tool in a complete Docker environment, adding FASTQ alignment capabilities and enhanced R plotting.
-It properly handles the complex PRSS1-PRSS2 locus with its pseudogenes to provide accurate variant calling for pancreatitis-related genetic analysis.
+It properly handles the complex PRSS1-PRSS2 locus with its pseudogenes to provide accurate variant calling.

 ## Citation